to help us provide continuing care for for cats.

 We will not allow our cats to live in unsafe, unkempt homes.

-We provide each adopter with a copy of the cat's veterinary records, a good amount of food the cat is used to eating, and the cat's favorite toys.
+We provide each adopter with a copy of the cat's veterinary records, a listing of the foods the cat is used to eating, and the cat's favorite toys.

 We gratefully welcome tax-deductible donations of any amount to help offset our costs and allow us to provide as much vet care as we can for each animal's needs.
 So please give whatever you can.
-Checks can be mailed to Stray Feral Rescue at the address listed at the bottom of the page.
+Checks can be mailed to Stray Feral Rescue 772 150th Ave, Amery WI 54001 or to Stray Feral Rescue, 1360 Riviera Avenue S, Lakeland, MN 55043

 Should your circumstances change and you are no longer able to care for a cat you adopted from us, please return the cat to us for re-homing.